The Fury of Athamas

 John Flaxman RA (York 1755 – London 1826)

 Marble, The Fury of Athamas, by John Flaxman RA (York 1755–London 1826), 1790-4.
 A colossal white marble group depicting the violent climax of an episode from Ovid's Metamorphoses, in which Hera reaps revenge on Ino (left) and her husband Athamas (left), the King of Boeotia.
 In a jealous rage Hera has driven Athamas to insanity.
 Possessed by the Furies, he is shown seizing his son Learchus moments before hurling him to his death.
 Ino, in horror and desperation, lunges at Athamas whilst their other child Melicertes grips her waist, terrified.
-The group is mounted on wooden pedestal painted white.
+The group is mounted on a wooden pedestal painted white.

 Commissioned by Frederick Augustus Hervey, the Earl-Bishop (1730-1803) in Rome in 1790 for the sum of £600; confiscated at the behest of Napoleon Bonaparte in 1798 before being purchased in Paris and brought back to Ickworth by Frederick William Hervey, 1st Marquess of Bristol (1769-1859), in the early 1820s; acquired by the National Trust in 1956 under the auspices of the National Land Fund, later the National Heritage Memorial Fund.